-At year end, the District has commitments with construction contracts of approximately \$4,331,000, and approximately \$1,045,000 is outstanding.
+At year end, the District has commitments relative to the completion of certain construction projects of approximately \$1,100,000, and approximately \$283,000 is outstanding.

 9. LONG-TERM DEBT

 The District issues bonds and other contractual commitments to provide for the acquisition and construction of major capital facilities and the acquisition of certain equipment.
 General obligation bonds are direct obligations and pledge the full faith and credit of the District.
 Other long-term obligations include compensated absences and termination leave.